csouthwick/tech-blog/README.md

 # Tech Blog

 ## Description
-A demonstration of a simple tech blog with the ability to create short posts and comments (max 255 characters each)
+Demonstration of a simple tech blog with the ability to create short posts and comments (max 255 characters each)

 ## Made with
 - Node.js